-For over 25 years’, we have been dedicated to representing the interests of physicians with medical malpractice, medical licensing, health law, employment, and criminal law matters.
-We have a team of medical license defense attorneys that represent physicians daily with medical licensing matters, such as disciplinary actions, licensure application appeals, negligence claims, employment, and criminal issues that impact licensure, etc. Our medical license defense attorneys have a great deal of experience and regularly represent physicians with actions before the Board of Medicine, administrative courts and state licensing divisions (DOH & LARA).
+For over 30 years, we have been dedicated to representing the interests of physicians with medical malpractice, medical licensing, health law, employment and criminal law matters.
+We have a team of medical license defense attorneys that represent physicians daily with medical licensing matters, such as disciplinary actions, licensure application appeals, negligence claims, employment and criminal issues that can impact licensure.
+Our medical license defense attorneys have a great deal of experience and regularly represent physicians with actions before the Board of Medicine, administrative courts and state licensing divisions (DOH & LARA).

 We appreciate the hard work it takes to become a physician and we understand the negative impact that disciplinary action can have on a physician’s career, both at the time of the allegations and for many years to follow.
-Therefore, our medical license defense attorneys fight aggressively to defend physicians faced with disciplinary action and strive to protect their license, reputation, assets, and career, and help alleviate the stress involved in defending medical licensing actions.
-Our medical license defense attorneys assist physician throughout Florida, Michigan, Ohio, and Idaho.
+Therefore, our medical license defense attorneys fight aggressively to defend physicians faced with disciplinary action and strive to protect their license, reputation, assets and career, and help alleviate the stress involved in defending medical licensing actions.
+Our medical license defense attorneys assist physician throughout Florida and Michigan.

-Drug diversion allegations can result from errors in the Pyxis system, a failure to properly waste, or stealing narcotics from a hospital / employer.
+Drug diversion allegations can result from errors in the Pyxis system, a failure to properly waste or stealing narcotics from a hospital/employer.
 Regardless of the truth of the allegations, physicians should retain an experienced medical licensing attorney to promptly address diversion allegations.
-Drug diversion allegations can not only lead to the suspension or revocation of a medical license; they can also lead to criminal charges.
-We have represented countless physicians, pharmacists, and nurses in a wide range of drug diversion allegations from multiple-count federal indictments to minor licensing infractions.
+Drug diversion allegations can not only lead to the suspension or revocation of a medical license, they can also lead to criminal charges.
+We have represented countless physicians, pharmacists and nurses in a wide range of drug diversion allegations from multiple-count federal indictments to minor licensing infractions.
 If you have been accused of drug diversion, we advise that you contact our medical license defense attorneys immediately.
 In some cases, we are able to resolve the issue before formal disciplinary action is taken.
 We strongly advise against contacting the state’s impairment program without first speaking to our medical license defense attorneys.
-See Drug Diversion and Drug Diversion Case Results.
+See Drug Diversion Practice Areas and Drug Diversion Case Results.

 A DUI can be a career-ending event, if not properly handled.
 Sadly, too many physicians have lost their medical license because of a DUI.
-Others have been subjected to lengthy, invasive and expensive monitoring requirements by the state’s PHP (PRN, HPRP, and OPHP).
+Others have been subjected to lengthy, invasive and expensive monitoring requirements by the state’s PHP (PRN, HPRP).
 All too often physicians enter the state’s impairment program without first consulting a medical licensing attorney.
 Our medical license defense attorneys strive to protect physicians’ medical licenses and ability to practice unrestricted, without monitoring requirements.
 We represent both physicians who have recently been charged with a DUI and physicians who have prior DUIs and are facing disciplinary action.
-See DUIs and DUI Case Results.
+See DUI Practice Areas and DUI Case Results.